mattermost/docs/source/configure/configuration-settings.rst

 |all-plans| |self-hosted|

 The UDP port the RTC server will listen on.
 All calls traffic will be served through this port.
-Default setting is 8443.
+The Default setting is 8443.

 Changing this setting requires a plugin restart to take effect.